Control 4.13: Copilot Extensibility and Agent Operations Governance — Portal Walkthrough

 - Navigate to the Integrated apps settings.

-- Review the current list of deployed apps and plugins.
+- Review the current list of deployed apps and plugins for legacy inventory completeness.

 - Configure the app governance settings: